sslab-gatech/SNAP/README.md

 # Hardware Support to Improve Fuzzing Performance and Precision

-SNAP was developed using [FireSim](https://fires.im), an open-source hardware simulation platform that runs on cloud FPGAs (Amazon EC2 F1).
+SNAP was developed using [FireSim](https://fires.im), an open-source hardware simulation platform that runs on cloud FPGAs (Amazon EC2 F1). \
-To run SNAP, you would need to replace the existing HW design directory (generator) with the SNAP’s one and build a new HW design that will be mapped to FPGA instances.
+To run SNAP, you would need to replace the existing HW design directory (generator) with the SNAP's one and build a new HW design that will be mapped to FPGA instances. \
 While all the necessary instructions to run FPGA instances are provided in the [FireSim’s documentation](https://docs.fires.im/en/latest/index.html), we add some detailed steps that might not be clearly indicated in the documentation.

 ## Initial Setup/Installation for FireSim